luminovang/documentation/commands/terminal.md

 echo $password;
 ```

-Using prompt to request the user to enter their an input:
+Using prompt to request the user to enter their email address:

 ```php
 <?php